“I want to be taken seriously. I’m sure other kids do, too.” — Hilde Lysiak

 Hilde in Arizona

-In February 2019, Hilde travelled to Patagonia, Arizona, to research stories including residents’ opinions on the Border Patrol and the proposed border wall.
+In February 2019, Hilde travelled to Patagonia, Arizona, where she researched stories on the proposed border wall and residents’ opinions on the Border Patrol.
 While there, she also reported on a mountain lion sighting.
 Then she was stopped on her bike by the town marshal, Joseph A. Patterson, who told her that it was illegal to film him while he was on duty.
 When he threatened to arrest her, she stood up for her rights, noting that such filming is permitted under the First Amendment.
 The town later issued an apology.

 Hilde has said before, “My job is to find the truth, not take sides or worry about people’s feelings.”
 Being a responsible journalist, she also knows that doxing is wrong.
 On this matter, she tweeted, “I am glad the town has ‘taken action’ but one note, I don’t believe people should spread around the Marshal’s personal information on the Internet,” she wrote on Twitter.
 “My focus is on protecting our First Amendment Rights.
 Thank you.”